-• COVID 19: Immunity is provided against COVID 19 disease two weeks after being fully vaccinated.
+COVID 19: Immunity is provided against COVID 19 disease two weeks after being fully vaccinated.

-RECOMMENDED (as a health precautionconsult your physician):
+RECOMMENDED (as a health precaution-consult your health care provider):

-- MMR (measles, mumps, rubella): Two (2) doses of live measles vaccine are recommended. - Tetanus, diphtheria, pertussis: The primary child series is required.
+- MMR (measles, mumps, rubella): Y Two (2) doses of live measles vaccine are recommended. - Tetanus, diphtheria, pertussis: The primary child series is recommended.
 Boosters (Td or Tdap) are effective for 10 years.
-If you are uncertain when you had your last injection, we recommend another booster. - Varicella (chicken pox): you should have received the vaccine or have documentation of having chicken pox. - Meningococcal (meningitis): At least one dose of the meningococcal vaccine is required. - Yellow fever: While the Yellow fever vaccination is not required for entry into Kenya directly from the U.S. Yellow fever exists in some excursion areas you may be visiting. - Hepatitis A: Hepatitis A vaccine, which provides long-term immunity, is recommended. - Hepatitis B: A series of 3 immunization injections is recommended.
-See section on Hepatitis B.
+If you are uncertain when you had your last injection, we recommend that you get another booster. - Polio: Due to circulating vaccine derived poliovirus, CDC/WHO recommend one adult dose of inactivated polio vaccine (IPV) - Varicella (chicken pox): you should have received the vaccine or have documentation of having chicken pox. - Meningococcal (meningitis): At least one dose of the meningococcal vaccine is required. - Yellow fever: Yellow fever vaccination is not required for entry into Senegal directly from the US, however, it is prevalent throughout the country.
+Senegal is in the yellow fever endemic zone. - Hepatitis A: Hepatitis A vaccine, which provides long-term immunity, is recommended. - Hepatitis B: A series of 3 immunization injections is recommended.
+See section on Hepatitis B. - Rabies: Follow carefully the special instructions in the section on rabies. - Typhoid: This vaccine is strongly encouraged as a viable protective measure.
+The vaccine is

-- Cholera: This single dose oral vaccine should be given at least 10 days prior to travel to a cholera endemic area. - Rabies: Follow carefully the special instructions in the section on rabies. - Typhoid: This vaccine is urged as a viable protective measure.
-The vaccine is given either orally or by injection.
+- given either orally or by injection.
 Discuss the relative merits of each with your doctor. - Influenza: Influenza vaccine should be considered for any individual wishing to decrease risk of influenza or non-specific respiratory illness especially those who are at high risk for complications from influenza including those with asthma, COPD, diabetes, chronic cardiovascular disease and immunocompromised conditions.

-With reasonable attention to health and hygiene rules, your stay in Kenya should be a healthy one.
+With reasonable attention to health and hygiene rules, your stay in Senegal should be a healthy one.
 Aside from minor ailments due to adjustments to the new food, water and climate, the large majority of SIT Study Abroad students remain healthy throughout their semester.
-We do, however, recommend you see your physician when you return to the US in order to test for any possible lingering infection contracted overseas.
+We do, however, recommend that you see your health care provider when you return to the US to test for any possible lingering infection contracted overseas.